 Being new in Gothenburg as an international student

 Studying abroad is what many people refer to as the most memorable time of their life.
 A time that not only equips you with knowledge and intercultural perspectives but also challenges your social skills.
-In this text, two alumni and two students share their thoughts on going abroad and being new at the University of Gothenburg.
+In this text four recent students share their thoughts on going abroad and being new at the University of Gothenburg.

 Alumnus Solomon Amabo, who recently graduated with an MSc in Investigative Journalism from the University of Gothenburg remembers a cultural difference when he arrived as a new student.